When to Seek Medical Care

 - During the tremulous stage, the person will exhibit a tremor of his or her hands and legs.
 This can be seen if the person extends his or her hand and tries to hold it still.
 This symptom is often accompanied by anxiety and restlessness.

 - Seizures often follow the tremulous stage.
-They are commonly generalized seizures during which the entire body shakes uncontrollably and the person loses consciousness.
+They are commonly generalized seizures during which the entire body shakes uncontrollably, the person loses consciousness and may lose control over their bladder or bowels.
 Seizures can occur in people withdrawing from alcohol.
-If you see someone having a seizure, attempt to lay the person on one side so they don't inhale any vomit or secretions into their lungs.
+If you see someone having a seizure, attempt to lay the person on one side so they don't inhale vomit or secretions into their lungs.
 If possible, protect the person's head or other body parts from knocking uncontrollably onto the floor or against other potentially harmful objects.
 Do not place anything inside the person's mouth while they are having a seizure.

 - Hallucinations affect many people undergoing the late stages of major alcohol withdrawal.
 Visual hallucinations are the most common type of hallucination experienced during alcohol withdrawal.
 People will classically "see" insects or worms crawling on walls or over their skin.
 Often this is associated with tactile (feeling) hallucinations in which alcoholics think they feel insects crawling on their skin.
 This phenomenon is called formication.
 Auditory (hearing) hallucinations can also occur during withdrawal, although less commonly than the other types of hallucinations.